-Eagle Creek Renewable Energy, working cooperatively with the Minnesota Department of Natural Resources, the Little Rock Lake Association, and the Benton Soil and Water Conservation District, and with approval from the Federal Energy Regulatory Commission, is providing a controlled three-foot drawdown of the Mississippi River and Little Rock Lake from August 1, 2019 through September 15, 2019.
-Here are some important aspects of the drawdown:
+Eagle Creek Renewable Energy, working cooperatively with the Minnesota Department of Natural Resources, the Little Rock Lake Association, and the Benton Soil and Water Conservation District, and with approval from the Federal Energy Regulatory Commission, provided a controlled three-foot drawdown of the Mississippi River and Little Rock Lake from August 1, 2019 through September 15, 2019.

 More information on the drawdown is available from the Minnesota Department of Natural Resources: